CLINICAL WASTE DISPOSAL

 Waste audit & MANAGEMENT STRATEGY

-Getting the classification of waste correct can save you a lot of money in avoiding hefty penalties that come with infringements.
+Our waste audit service helps to correctly classify waste which can save you a lot of money in avoiding hefty penalties that come with infringements.
 Talk to us to help correctly identify what counts for clinical waste disposal.
 As well as opportunities to change practice and improve the quality of waste management outcomes; i.e. reduce costs, achieve compliance and enhance sustainability.

 Benefits of clinical waste incineration